maidamai0/maidamai0.github.io/_posts/2019-11-14-qml-overview.md

 layout: post
 ---

+In this post, I want to make a clear framewok of QML language howerver, this post is far from completed, I will update this post when I have new things.

 # Overview of QML language

 In this post, I want to make a clear framewok of QML language howerver, this post is far from completed, I will update this post when I have new things.